scalecube/slate/source/index.html.md

 Easy to bootstrap in every environment/process.

 **Browser**
-A feature can be located on the main thread or in a web-worker.
+A feature can be located on the main thread or in a web-worker, Scalecube will manage the communication between the services.
-Scalecube will manage the communication between the services. that way scalecube help you to use workers and to scale your runtime processing.
+Allow you to split your services between multiple process and scale your runtime processing.

 **NodeJS**
 A feature can be located on different servers.